 The Danish public sector collects and produces huge amounts of data every day – data about healthcare, weather, pollution, transportation and so on.
 Since the success of Grunddataprogrammet, the release of a large amount of core public sector datasets, the public and private sectors have saved millions of Danish kroner.
 Both sectors have benefitted from better access to the data, low entry barriers for new companies, higher quality of data and the opportunity to create new business solutions – and thus from innovation.

-Only few companies use data
+Only a few companies use data

 Since then several municipal and sector oriented open data portals have emerged, seeing the release of even more data.
 But capturing the economic value from these within the private sector seems to be lacking, with only a few companies utilizing public sector data to create new solutions.
 There are several reasons why this is the case.